NeuroTechX/ntx_slack_archive/introductions.md

  >i was playing with this kind of thing lately (using pymanopt actually), so i'm interested in comparing different methods.
 I think i have an implementation of Harandi's method as well

+6/9/2017 2:07 PM

+ **alirezad** :

+ >alexandre.barachant Thank you, I will share my codes on my github and inform you about this.